WDverse/Work-Day-Scheduler/README.md

 ## Description

-This webpage shows my portfolio.
-It has a codbase that follows accessibility  standards.
-The webpage contains some information about me, links to my works, and to contact me.
-Through this project, I realised that it's ideal to group elements appropriately into containers to enable seamless application of css properties.
-Media queries also allow for greater control over responsiveness.
+This webpage shows the timeblock for standard business hours.
+That is, from 9am to 5pm.
+On the webpage header, the current date is displayed.
+Every timeblock has a textarea that allows the user to enter an event, and a save button on the right side of the timeblock to save the event to the browser local storage.
+Through this project, I realised that id's and classes play an important role in DOM.
+This project benefitted imensely from collaboration through AskBCS.

 ## Installation